 In the store, customers were informed of the sweepstakes by large posters and "shoe danglers".
 When a customer tried on the Guide3, they and the store employee received gamecards with unique registration numbers—and an opportunity to win prizes online.

 Following the Saucony brand standards, the large poster was established first and elements of the design were carried through to other pieces.

 Campaign items included a large in-store display, a small poster for employee participation, perforated game cards with unique registration numbers, a shoe dangler, a :30 TV spot concept, and landing pages for customers and employees.

 This 800+ page Drupal site was designed in collaboration with Behavior Design and the marketing team at Michigan Ross.
-The process took nearly two years and involved 100+ stakeholders to assemble and review content, provide information and feedback, and determine governance.
+The process took nearly two years and involved 100+ stakeholders to assemble and review content, provide information and feedback, design, develop, and determine governance.

-My role in the process was lead designer, although this was truly a team design effort.
-I helped to establish the look/feel; plan the type, form, module, and navigation strategies; and helped populate many pages during the initial design phase before launch.
+My role in the process was team leader of the design build-out.
+I helped to establish the look/feel; plan the type, form, module, and navigation strategies; and populated pages.

-In the years following launch, the team and I have worked to refine design elements, add modules as needed, and ultimately prepare for the next evolution of design.
+In the years following launch, the team and I have worked to iterate and refine design elements and functionality, add modules as needed, and prepare for the next major evolution of design.